postman-solutions-eng/backstage-postman-plugin/README.md

 # Disclaimer and Plugin Compatibility
-These backstage plugins are not officially supported by Postman and are intended for Backstage users to easily integrate Postman into their API documentation.
+These backstage plugins are not officially supported by Postman and are intended for Backstage users to integrate Postman into their API documentation easily.
 They have been successfully tested with Backstage v1.22 and 1.23.
-Please file an issue if you are using a newer version of backstage so that we can tell you how to best integrate under those circumstances.
+Please file an issue if you are using a newer version of Backstage so that we can recommend how to integrate best under those circumstances.

 # Plugin Features

-This plugin offers several views which you can use to display published API information stored in Postman, show collections with a *Run In Postman* button and allows you to view your Postman monitor results on the API page.
+This plugin offers several views which you can use to display published API information stored in Postman, show collections with a *Run In Postman* button and allow you to view your Postman monitor results on the API page.

 ## API View